4 Easy Ways Dealerships Can Use Google Reviews

 By the way, one of the simplest ways to use Google reviews as social proof is to tweet or share with your social media audience.
 Even if it’s a tweet, retweet it.
 If it’s a Facebook post, like it and boost it.

-Last, but certainly not least, is customer experience.
-A business can effectively optimize and drive their customer experience by responding to Google reviews, tailoring processes where applicable, and refining employee-customer engagement.
+Last, but certainly not least, is customer experience and the impact dealership review software can have on making everything easier for customers.
+A business can effectively optimize and drive their customer experience by responding to Google reviews, Facebook reviews, tailoring processes where applicable, and refining employee-customer engagement.
 At Podium, we call this the Customer Experience (CE) Feedback Loop.
 It’s pretty simple, really.
 A transaction is made, a review is then left, a response from the business is then given, and processes are altered and refined.
 After the refinement step, the process begins again (usually continually occurring in the background).

-Collecting quality Google reviews for your business can serve multiple purposes.
+Collecting quality dealership reviews on Google and Facebook can serve multiple purposes.
 Reviews can help you drive your dealership’s customer experience, convert into various types of social proof, increase trust in your dealership’s brand, and shoot you to the top of Google local search.
-In today’s day and age, Google reviews have become an integral component to any successful dealership’s marketing strategy.
+In today’s day and age, dealership reviews have become an integral component of any successful dealership’s marketing strategy.
 If utilized correctly, your dealership can accomplish all four with minimal effort.

 If you’re looking to collect and manage online reviews, make sure you get our eBook: The Complete Guide to Online Reviews for Dealerships.